50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: SUGRA and strings

 A further phenomenon associated with Stueckelberg extension relates to the generation of milli-charges which are forbidden in the standard model.
 They can arise in the kinetic mixing of two massless gauge fields\cite{Holdom:1985ag} which, however, is inconsistent with observation and is thus ruled out.
 However, milli charges may arise in quantum gravity and strings.
 Specifically, Stueckelberg extensions of the standard model and of SUGRA predict milli-electrically charged particles if the particles carry a $U(1)_X$ charge\cite{Kors:2004dx,Kors:2004ri,Cheung:2007ut,Feldman:2007wj}.
 In this case, the Stueckelberg mass mixing mechanism leads to milli-charged particles in the hidden sector.
-We note that one of the favored solutions to the EDGES anomaly is the presence of a small amount of milli-charged dark matter\cite{Creque-Sarbinowski:2019mcm,Aboubrahim:2021ohe} that can cool the baryons in the early universe, consistent with EDGE's observation\cite{Bowman:2018yin}.
+We note that one of the favored solutions to the EDGES anomaly\footnote{ { EDGES (Experiment to Detect the Global Epoch of Reionization Signature) is a radio astronomy experiment designed to measure signals from roughly a few hundred million years after the Big Bang.
+EDGES found that the baryons in the early universe appeared to be colder than predicted which is known as the EDGES anomaly.
+A small amount of milli-charged dark matter from the hidden sector cools the baryon via Rutherford scattering.}} is the presence of a small amount of milli-charged dark matter\cite{Creque-Sarbinowski:2019mcm,Aboubrahim:2021ohe} that can cool the baryons in the early universe, consistent with EDGE's observation\cite{Bowman:2018yin}.
 Currently, there are several experiments searching for milli-charged particles\cite{Prinz:1998SLAC,Haas:2015MilliQan,Ball:2020MilliQan,Bailloeul:2025fde,Gninenko:2025aek}.